apache/iceberg/format/puffin-spec.md

 The blob metadata must include the following properties:

-* `referenced-data-file`: location of the data file the delete vector applies to
+* `referenced-data-file`: location of the data file the delete vector applies to; must be equal to the data file's `location` in table metadata
 * `cardinality`: number of deleted rows (set positions) in the delete vector